-Compliance with the requirements of 3.1.2 can be established by visual inspection, except for the electrical performance specifications required in 3.1.2(f).
-The test circuit of figure 1(a) or 1(b) (see next page) shall be used to measure the output characteristics.
+Compliance with the requirements of 3.1.2 can be established by visual inspection, except for the electrical performance specifications required in (f).
+The test circuits of figure 1 shall be used to measure the output characteristics to be reported and verified.